-Police investigating armed robbery in Moline; closed streets back open
+Moline police release security video of two suspects robbing convenience store at gunpoint

-MOLINE, Ill.
-(KWQC) - UPDATE 5/22 4:45 p.m.: Moline police are investigating the armed robbery of a convenience store Wednesday afternoon.
+UPDATE 5/22 4:45 p.m.: Moline police are investigating the armed robbery of a convenience store Wednesday afternoon.

 Moline detective Michael Griffin tells TV6 two suspects got away with cash.
 He says one person had a gun and showed it.